dieharders/ai-text-server/assets/development.md

 # Managing Python dependencies

-It is highly recommended to use an package/environment manager like Anaconda to manage Python installations and the versions of dependencies they require.
+It is highly recommended to use a package/environment manager like Anaconda to manage Python installations and the versions of dependencies they require.
 This allows you to create virtual environments from which you can install different versions of software and build/deploy from within this sandboxed environment.

 To update PIP package installer: